AmirPasalic/postgres-performance-test/Docs/Introduction.md

 - jsonb_customers
 - jsonb_car_reservations

-The tables cars, customers anc car_reservation are standard tables with each db column per field.
-The tables with the prefix name jsonb_* are tables which contain the same fileds as the ones without the jsonb_* but thy contain only 2 fileds: id and data(JSONB filed containing all the fileds of the table).
+The tables cars, customers and car_reservations are standard tables with each db column per field.
+The tables with the prefix name jsonb_* are tables which contain the same fields as the ones without the jsonb_* but thy contain only 2 columns: id and data(JSONB column containing all the fields of the entity).

 Here are some table examples:
 \